arenaxr/arena-docs/content/overview/dev-guide.md

 scene.on_msg_callback = on_msg_callback
 ```

 Move yourself around in the browser view and notice all the camera updates and positions and rotation changes as you move.
 This is way too much information to be human readable!
-However, you can filter out these messages for what you need, or even better, if you only need feedback for a specific object, like our box, we'll cover that soon.
+However, you can filter out these messages for what you need, or even better, if you only need feedback for a specific object, like our box, as we cover next.

-## Monitor network connections

-Take a minute to view the ARENA network's connections as you move around in the ARENA on our [Network graph](https://arena.andrew.cmu.edu/network).
-Clients connected <span style="background-color: black; color: orange;">(orange square)</span>, client subnets <span style="background-color: black; color: gray;">(gray box)</span>, MQTT topics <span style="background-color: black; color: DeepSkyBlue;">(blue circle)</span>, and their current relationships and throughput <span style="background-color: black; color: white;">(white arrow)</span> can be visualized.

-Controls:

-- **Pause/Play**: Stop or resume fetching graphs.
-- **Forward/Back**: Step forward one or step back one previously fetched graph.
-- **Scroll**: Zoom in and out of detail.

 ## Object callbacks